• Home

 Aaron Parzanowski, "The Right to Repair: Towards the Freedom to Continue Using," translated by Nobuyasu Nishimura, Seidosha, 2025.

-Have you ever had the experience of breaking your smartphone, trying to fix it yourself but being unable to, and having to pay a lot of money to buy a new one?
-Reading this book reveals the reality that companies are cleverly taking away the "right to repair," from individual devices to equipment used in medical and agricultural fields.
-This book connects your own frustrations with the distortions in society as a whole.
+Have you ever had the experience of your smartphone breaking down, and being unable to fix it yourself, forcing you to pay a lot of money to buy a new one?
+Reading this book reveals the reality that corporations are cleverly depriving people of their "right to repair," from individual devices to equipment used in medical and agricultural fields.
+This book connects your personal frustrations with the distortions of society as a whole.

-Nobuyuki Kakinoki, "Benjamin: Thoughts that Survive after Catastrophe," Seidosha, 2025.
+Nobuyuki Kakigi, "Benjamin: Thought that Survives After Catastrophe," Seidosha, 2025.

-Benjamin was a German thinker who lived through an era of war and fascism.
-This book is written by Kakinoki himself, continuing to walk the path that Benjamin walked.
-In announcing the publication of this book, Kakinoki recalled Derrida's words, "To live is to survive."
-Kakinoki's own journey reading Benjamin reveals what it means to live with the dead.
+Benjamin was a German philosopher who lived through an era of war and fascism.
+This book is written by Kakigi as if he were continuing to walk the path that Benjamin walked.
+In his notes for the publication of this book, Kakigi recalled Derrida's words, "To live is to survive," and the meaning of living with the dead is shown through Kakigi's journey of reading Benjamin.

-can be summed up in one word: "first-person narrative."
-My impression is that books that allow the reader to identify with the "I" who researches and writes about them, whether they be literary works or humanities books, are widely popular.
-On the other hand, fewer people than before read books with the motivation of "learning" something for their own cultural gain.
-I've heard from an acquaintance of mine at another company that the main readership for paperbacks is now in their 70s, and that they're struggling to find younger readers.
+can be summed up in one word: "first-person perspective."
+Not only in literary fiction but also in humanities books, I get the impression that books that allow readers to connect their own "selves" with the "I" who researches and writes about them are gaining widespread support.
+On the other hand, the number of people who read books with the motivation of "learning" something for general knowledge may have decreased compared to before.
+I've heard from acquaintances at other companies that the main readership for paperback books is now in their 70s, and they are struggling to attract younger readers.

-The following casually placed passage is particularly striking: "Is there anything that happened this year that I want to forget?
-I feel like I want to preserve everything, even the unpleasant things."
+The following passage, casually placed throughout the book, is particularly striking: "Is there anything that happened this year that I want to forget?
+I feel like I want to preserve everything, including the unpleasant things."

-The publishing industry, or at least the humanities book industry, is not in a good state, and this is manifesting itself in various distortions on the front lines.
-Despite this, I can confidently say that it is a blessed job that allows you to constantly make new encounters with people and society through books as a medium.
-I think it would be wonderful if there is an opportunity in the future to work together in the same industry with those who have read this article.
+The publishing industry, or at least the humanities industry, is not in a good state, and this is manifesting itself in various ways in the field.
+However, I can confidently say that it is a privileged job in which you can constantly encounter new people and society through books.
+If I have the opportunity to work in the same industry with any of you who have read this article in the future, I think that would be wonderful.

 <end>

-○Planning and Management: Komaba Book Club, University of Tokyo Co-op
+○Planning and Management: University of Tokyo Co-op Komaba Bookstore.

 English